|

 (2.1.20) |

-and define the covariant derivative
+and construct the covariant derivative:

 ![]() |